MartinPetkov/GCTF2021BeginnersQuestWriteups/7-crypto-ready-set-action/README.md

 ## Solving

-We can simply try increasing multiples of `n` and attempt to find the 3rd root of the resulting value.
+We can simply try increasing multiples of `n`, add `c`, and attempt to find the 3rd root of the resulting value.
 If we find an exact root, we've likely found the flag itself (expressed as `bytes_to_long`, which has an inverse [`long_to_bytes`](https://www.kite.com/python/docs/Crypto.Util.number.long_to_bytes)) but also we should see something like `CTF{` at the beginning.
-Exact root, because libraries that work with very large numbers will approximate it instead.
+Exact root, because libraries that work with very large numbers will give approximate roots for any number.

 That's exactly what we do in [solve.py](solve.py):